OpenShiftInAction/autoinstaller/README.md

 # OpenShift in Action Autoinstaller

-The `autoinstaller` application leverages Ansible (www.ansible.com) roles and playbooks, along with a little Python, to automate the deployment of an OpenShift cluster that's an analogue to Appendix A in _OpenShift in Action_.
+The `autoinstaller` application automates the deployment of an OpenShift cluster that's an analogue to Appendix A in _OpenShift in Action_.
 It also helps you complete the tasks for each chapter quickly if you break your system and want to quickly catch up.

 <!-- TOC START min:1 max:4 link:true update:true -->
 - [OpenShift in Action Autoinstaller](#openshift-in-action-autoinstaller)